aws-samples/amazon-sagemaker-secure-mlops/README.md

 Refer to [clean up](#clean-up) section.

 ### Two-step deployment via CloudFormation
-Using this option you provision a Data Science environment in two steps, each with its own CloudFormation template.
+Using this option you provision a data science environment in two steps, each with its own CloudFormation template.
 You can control all deployment parameters.

 📜 Use this option if you want to parametrize every aspect of the deployment based on your specific requirements and environment.